Code-Institute-Submissions/mikedjgreen-MSP3_club_membership/README.md

 ### Existing Features
 - Membership application form.
 Both client and server side validation for 'belt-and-braces' defensive programming.
-- Create, update and delete 'CRUD' buttons only displayed when administrator logged in.
+- Create, update and delete 'CRUD' buttons only displayed when administrator logged in correctly.
 - Members list of club members details for club administrators, with search facility, if club becomes popular.
 - Subscriptions - allows a logged-in user to gain a list of members whose subscriptions are due.
               This list excludes those marked in the database collection 'members' as paid or the members are guests (no subscription).